 Our Mobile Application Monitoring team has been wary of the trend that mobile appstores including iTunes and Google Playstore has been getting malicious apps in their store.
-Now the deception of mobile apps continue, up to the point that it has reached the stage where it has been pre-installed by your Mobile Phone vendor.
+Now the deception of Android apps continue, up to the point that it has reached the stage where it has been pre-installed by your Mobile Phone vendor.
 Classy move to sell your smartphone cheap, yet makes money off your personal information huh?

 Numerous Android phones ship with software that has been pre-installed by their respective smartphone vendor.
 Researchers at IMDEA Networks Institute, Universidad Carlos III de Madrid, Stony Brook University, and ICSI scanned the firmware of more than 2,700 consenting Android users around the world, creating a dataset of 82,501 pre-installed Android apps.

-What data are these apps collecting?
+What data are these Android apps collecting?